agate-model/Agate.jl/docs/src/index.md

 # Agate.jl

-A Julia library to build flexible and composable aquatic ecosystems that can represent uncertainties.
+A Julia library to build flexible and composable aquatic ecosystems.